 Saffron Fire Flowers Crocosmia

 Crocosmia.
 Perhaps the most vigorous Crocosmia, this bright-orange variety is loaded with fiery flowers in late summer.
 Originally from South Africa, the name comes from the Greek words for “saffron” and “smell.”
-Growing crocosmia flowers in the landscape produce masses of sword-shaped foliage and brightly colored blooms.
+Growing crocosmia flowers in the landscape produce masses of sword-shaped foliage and brightly coloured blooms.
 Height 24-36".
 Bulb size: 10cm+.

 Scroll down for more details and growing information.